 15. Cull people from your life who make you miserable

 Don’t go all Villanelle on me and actually kill anyone please.
-(If you haven’t watched Killing Eve yet, what are you doing – do it, right now).
+(If you haven’t watched Killing Eve yet then go watch it, right now).

 Life is too short to put up with people who don’t make you feel great.
-If someone is a drain on your happiness, just phase them out of your life.
+If someone is a drain on your happiness, try to phase them out of your life.